kaaveland/kaaveland.github.io/content/posts/2024-05-06-careful-with-that-lock-eugene-pt-2.md

 the application prior to running DDL.
 In many other cases, `lock_timeout` alone would have saved us from issues with slow concurrent transactions and lock queues.

+There is a lot of value in simplicity and simple migration scripts if you can afford it.
+Here are some things you may need to deal with if you use the safer approach recommended by
+eugene:

+- If your statements are unable to take their locks in 2 seconds, your script crashes.
+You may need retries around your migration deployment.
+- Creating indexes concurrently can take a long time.
+The statement returns right away and you need to wait for it to finish before you can run the next migration.
+You must be prepared to handle a deadlock or unique violation that makes it unable to complete the index.
+- Invariably, working like this is going to make you create a lot more migration scripts than you otherwise would have.

 But if you'd like to learn more about how postgres locking works, and how to avoid common pitfalls when doing migrations, `eugene` can be a valuable tool.
 If you're working on a system where some tables are very large, or have a lot of concurrent transactions where some are slow, `eugene` could help you avoid "stopping the world" in production when you're executing migrations.

+On the whole, I've certainly learned a lot about how postgres works while making `eugene`, and I hope that I can impart some of that learning on others by seeing the tool adopted.

 # How does `eugene trace` work?